verbb/workflow/docs/template-guides/front-end-submission.md

 </form>
 ```

-When triggered by a user that's a [Editor](docs:feature-tour/editors), this entry will be created in your section (as disabled), a new draft will be created, and automatically submitted for review by the [Publisher](docs:feature-tour/publishers).
-If notifications are setup, publishers will receive a notification to action this submission.
+When triggered by a user that's an [Editor](docs:feature-tour/editors), this entry will be created in your section (as disabled), a new draft will be created, and automatically submitted for review by the [Publisher](docs:feature-tour/publishers).
+If notifications are set up, publishers will receive a notification to action this submission.

 There are also a number of other values you can give your `workflow-action` input, to do various tasks, should you like to build out more front-end functionality.